 The idea of the Tickler File sounds great, but it won’t help you manage your workflow if you don’t create a routine for checking the daily (or weekly) and monthly files.

-I like to pull out the following day’s file when I’m writing my to-do list for the next day.
-I place it on my desk beneath my to-do list, so that I can’t help but see it.
+You can pull out the following day’s file when you’re writing your to-do list for the next day.
+Place the file on your desk beneath your to-do list, so that you can’t help but see it.

 When I open my mail I keep my Tickler File close by, so that I can add a deadline and file those items immediately.